rsdoiel/antenna/north_america.md

 ---

-## 'Life-threatening cold' expected in some parts of US after deadly weekend flooding
+## 'Life-threatening cold' hits parts of US following deadly weekend flooding

 date: 2025-02-17, from: VOA News USA

-Louisville, Kentucky — Harsh weather moved west on Monday as a polar vortex was expected to grip the Rockies and the northern Plains after winter storms pummeled the eastern United States over the weekend, killing at least 10 people, including nine victims in Kentucky who died during flooding from heavy rains.
+BISMARCK, N.D. — Harsh cold descended on the nation's midsection Monday as a polar vortex gripped the Rockies and Northern Plains on the heels of weekend storms that pummeled the Eastern U.S. with floods, killing at least 14 people.

-The National Weather Service warned of “life-threatening cold” into Tuesday, with temperatures in northeastern Montana predicted to dip as low as -42.7 degrees Celsius (45 degrees below zero) with wind chills down to -51 degrees Celsius (60 below).
+The National Weather Service warned of “life-threatening cold” as wind chills dropped to minus 51 Celsius in parts of North Dakota on Monday and minus 46 C in parts of Montana.
+Tuesday morning was forecast to be even colder.

+Extreme cold warnings were issued for an 11-state swath of the U.S. stretching from the Canadian border to Oklahoma and central Texas, where the Arctic front was expected to bring near-record cold temperatures and wind chills in the single digits by midweek.

-Meteorologists said several states would experience the 10th and coldest polar vortex event this season.
-Weather forces in the Arctic are combining to push the chilly air that usually stays near the North Pole into the U.S. and Europe.
+Meteorologists had predicted that parts of the U.S. would experience the 10th and coldest polar vortex event this season.
+Weather forces in the Arctic are pushing chilly air that usually stays near the North Pole into the U.S. and Europe.

-In Kentucky, Gov. Andy Beshear said Sunday that the death toll rose to nine.

-“I am sad to share some more tough news tonight, Kentucky.
-We just confirmed another weather-related death out of Pike County, bringing our total loss to 9 people.”
+Kentucky, Appalachia battered by flooding with at least 13 dead

-Beshear had said earlier Sunday that at least 1,000 people stranded by floods had to be rescued.
-President Donald Trump approved Kentucky's request for a disaster declaration, authorizing the Federal Emergency Management Agency to coordinate relief efforts throughout the state.
+The death toll in flood-battered Kentucky rose to 12, Gov. Andy Beshear said Monday night.
+Two fatal vehicle crashes were connected to the severe weather, he said, and at least 1,000 people stranded by floods had to be rescued.

-Beshear said most of the deaths, including a mother and 7-year-old child, were caused by cars getting stuck in high water.

-“So folks, stay off the roads right now and stay alive,” he said.

-Parts of Kentucky and Tennessee received up to 15 centimeters (6 inches) of rain, said Bob Oravec, a senior forecaster with the National Weather Service.
+Parts of Kentucky and Tennessee received up to 15 centimeters of rain as severe storms swept across the South.
+Water submerged cars and buildings in Kentucky and mudslides blocked roads in Virginia.

-“The effects will continue for a while, a lot of swollen streams and a lot of flooding going on,” Oravec said Sunday.

-In Alabama, the weather service in Birmingham said it had confirmed an EF-1 tornado touched down in Hale County.
-Storms there and elsewhere in the state destroyed or damaged a handful of mobile homes, downed trees and toppled power lines, but no injuries were immediately reported.

-A state of emergency was declared for parts of Obion County, Tennessee, after a levee failed on Saturday, flooding the small community of Rives, home to around 300 people in the western part of the state.
-“There will be mandatory evacuations in effect for the residents in Rives due to the rising water, no electricity, and freezing temperatures creating a life-threatening situation,” Mayor Steve Carr said in a statement Sunday.
+In West Virginia, where there was one confirmed fatality with several people still missing, Gov. Patrick Morrisey asked President Donald Trump to issue a disaster declaration for a 13-county region ravaged by flooding.

+Near Logan, West Virginia, authorities responded Monday night to the spill of acidic water from an abandoned coal mine.
+The mine blowout damaged a road, making it impassable, fire officials said.

-In Atlanta, a person was killed when a large tree fell on a home early Sunday, according to Atlanta Fire Rescue Capt.
-Scott Powell.
+In Atlanta, a person was killed when a large tree fell on a home early Sunday.

-Dangerously cold wind chill temperatures as low as minus 45.6 (50 degrees below zero) were expected in most of North Dakota, which remained under an “extreme cold warning” along with large swaths of South Dakota and Minnesota, according to the weather service.

-Severe flooding

-Water submerged cars and buildings in Kentucky and mudslides blocked roads in Virginia over the weekend.
-Flood warnings extended throughout Tennessee and Arkansas.

-The mother and child were swept away Saturday night in Kentucky’s Bonnieville community, Hart County Coroner Tony Roberts said.
-In southeastern Kentucky, a 73-year-old man was found dead in floodwaters in Clay County, county Emergency Management Deputy Director Revelle Berry said.
-There was a total of four deaths in Hart County, Beshear said.

-The Kentucky River Medical Center in the city of Jackson said it had closed its emergency department and transferred all patients to two other hospitals in the region due to a nearby river flooding.

-High winds brought down trees and power poles across Albemarle County, Virginia.
-The Charlottesville Police Department said Sunday on social media that officers’ response times could be delayed due to “an overwhelming number of weather-related calls for service.”
-Police urged residents to stay off the roads.

-Power outages were reported along much of the eastern seaboard, from New York south to Georgia.

-In West Virginia, 13 southern counties were under a state of emergency for flooding and some areas were cut off to vehicle traffic Sunday.
-Several volunteer fire departments dealt with flooding in their own buildings while answering rescue and evacuation calls.

-Parts of US hit with snowstorms, polar vortex on the way

-Ice and snow made road travel treacherous in large swaths of Michigan, which remained under a winter weather advisory until Monday afternoon.
-Michigan State Police reported 114 crashes Sunday around the Detroit area since snow started falling Saturday.

-“Fortunately, most were one-car spin outs and there were no serious injuries,” Michigan State Police said on X.

-Authorities in Colorado reported eight people were killed in fatal vehicle crashes since Valentine’s Day and warned drivers to be cautious as the weather made driving more difficult.
-The causes of the fatal crashes weren’t immediately known.

-Also in Colorado, three state patrol cruisers that had pulled over along roadsides were struck by other vehicles, including one on Sunday where a trooper had stopped as officials prepared to close a road because of ice.
-In each case the troopers were out of their cruisers at the time and were uninjured.

-Avalanche warnings were issued for numerous areas of the Rocky Mountains stretching from Colorado to Washington state, with the danger rated highest in Utah.
+Flood warnings were extended Monday across most of Kentucky and portions of Arkansas, Tennessee, Mississippi, Alabama, West Virginia, Virginia and Ohio.

+Extreme cold gives the U.S. a taste of the Arctic

+This is the coldest month of the year for many locations, and air temperatures may approach record lows in some areas, said National Weather Service meteorologist Jason Anglin in Bismarck.

+People should cover exposed skin and limit time outside to avoid frostbite, which can happen in minutes in such low temperatures, Anglin said.
+Neighbors should check on each other and those who are vulnerable and monitor heater vents to make sure they don't ice up.

+Due to the frigid conditions and a “lack of adequate heating fuel,” North Dakota Gov. Kelly Armstrong on Monday waived hours-of-service requirements for commercial-vehicle drivers hauling propane and petroleum products.
+The waiver is for 30 days.

+The cold snap in North Dakota was expected to reduce oil production by about 5%, or about 50,000 to 80,000 barrels a day — pretty typical for such conditions, North Dakota Pipeline Authority Director Justin Kringstad said.
+It takes about a week once temperatures warm up for volumes to rebound, he said.

+Death can happen in minutes for animals in such cold, said Julie Schirado, a founder of the Bismarck-based Furry Friends Rockin' Rescue animal shelter.
+The shelter works with other rescues, and uses floor kennels, heated garages and basements to house animals, she said.

+“We see death a lot but when the cold temperatures hit, then it's jumped up some more.
+We lose kittens, puppies that are out in this weather ...
+Frostbite can be wicked,” Schirado said.
+People should bring their pets indoors in extreme cold.

+At the Dakota Zoo in Bismarck, which closed last weekend due to cold, critters such as bison, elk and bighorn sheep don't mind the temperatures as they munch food to stay warm and have shelters to enter, Director Terry Lincoln said.
+And staff are still out, breaking through ice for their water, he said.

+Lincoln, who lives at the zoo, said he walked to his office on Monday morning “and I had an ice-cream headache halfway there.
+You know it's cold when you have an ice cream headache without eating ice cream.”

 <br>